Last Updated on March 13, 2020

-I have to admit that usually, when I have the choice between sweet potatoes and “regular” white potatoes, then I mostly prefer the regular ones.
-That’s a bit sad given the fact that sweet potatoes contain more dietary fiber than white potatoes.
-You’ll learn more about sweet potato’s nutrition facts at the end of this blog post.
+I have to admit that usually, when I have the choice between sweet potatoes and “regular” white tubers, then I mostly prefer the regular ones.
+That's a bit sad given the fact that sweet potatoes contain more dietary fiber than white potatoes.
+You'll learn more about the specific nutrition facts at the end of this blog post.

 But combined with peanut butter and bananas it is a totally different story.

 Sweet potato's and banana's sweetness seem to be the perfect match and when you combine it with peanut butter you get a highly addictive taste experience.
 If you have a sweet tooth like me, then you'll love it as a nutrient dense, afternoon snack.
 But they make also a great clean eating breakfast variation although you have to stand up a bit earlier to bake them.

 The gluten free recipe itself is self evident but at least I want to give you some baking instructions.
 By the way, I was introduced to this recipe on the Food revolution summit 2018 which I attended three weeks ago.
 It was such an amazing, life changing experience and I'll tell you more about it in one of my following posts.
 Now let's jump to the recipe.Print

 Baked sweet potato toast with peanut butter and bananas

 A delicious clean eating snack or breakfast

 - 1 large sweet potato (or 2 medium)

 - Line a sheet pan with parchment paper.

 - Rinse and scrub sweet potatoes.